PowerDMARC

 4. SPF Hardfail Result Returned

-SPF hardfail, also known as SPF fail is when receiving MTAs would discard emails originating from any sending source that is not listed within your SPF record.
-We recommend you to configure SPF hardfail in your SPF record, if you want to gain protection against domain impersonation and email spoofing.
-Given below is an example of SPF hardfail:
+SPF hardfail is when receiving MTAs discard emails originating from any sending source that is not listed within your SPF record.
+We recommend you to configure SPF hardfail in your SPF record if you want to gain protection against domain impersonation and email spoofing.

 5. SPF Temperror (SPF Temporary Error)

-One of the very common and often harmless reasons why SPF authentication fails is SPF Temperror (temporary error) which is caused by a DNS error such as a DNS timeout while the receiving MTA is performing an SPF authentication check.
-It is, therefore, just as the name suggests, usually an interim error returning a 4xx status code that can cause temporary SPF failure, yielding an SPF pass result when tried again later.
+One common and often harmless reasons why SPF authentication fails is SPF Temperror (temporary error).
+This is caused by a DNS error such as a DNS timeout.
+It is, therefore, just as the name suggests, an interim error returning a 4xx status code that can cause a temporary SPF failure.
+It will yield an SPF pass result when tried again later.

 6. SPF Permerror (SPF Permanent Error)

-Another common result that domain errors are faced with is SPF Permerror.
-This is when SPF fails with a permanent error.
+Another common error that domains face is an SPF Permerror.
+This is when there is a failure with a permanent error.
 This happens when your SPF record gets invalidated by the receiving MTA.
 There are many reasons why SPF might break and be rendered invalid by the MTA while performing DNS lookups:

 Note: When an MTA performs an SPF check on an email, it queries the DNS or conducts a DNS lookup to check for the authenticity of the email source.
 Ideally, in SPF you are allowed a maximum of 10 DNS lookups, exceeding which will cause SPF to break and return a Permerror result.
 This is a very common issue leading to SPF fail.

-How to Fix SPF Authentication Fail for Emails?
+How to Fix An SPF Fail for Emails

 For smooth deliverability, it is important to ensure SPF doesn’t fail for your emails.
-To fix SPF fail, you can follow these SPF best practices:
+To fix SPF fails, you can follow these best practices:

 1. Stay within SPF Limits

-If your SPF fails because of DNS lookups exceeding RFC-specified limits, try to stay within the limit to prevent SPF fail.
+If your authentication fails because of DNS lookups exceeding RFC-specified limits, try to stay within the limit to prevent the failure.
 PowerDMARC helps customers optimize their SPF records to stay under these hard limits through Macros.
-Several times more effective than SPF flattening, Macros in your SPF DNS record help you avoid exceeding DNS void and lookup limits at all times.
+Often, they are several times more effective than SPF flattening, Macros in your SPF DNS record help you avoid exceeding DNS void and lookup limits at all times.

 2. Avoid Syntax and Configuration Errors

-Manually implementing SPF records often leads to syntax errors and causes SPF fail.
+Manually implementing SPF records often leads to syntax errors and causes them to fail.
 To ensure you are using the right syntax for SPF, generate your record with the help of an automated SPF record generator tool.
-These free online tools generate instant and error-free DNS records.

 3. Authorize All Sending Sources